-FY 2020 UPWP Tasks and FAST Act Planning Factors
+FY 2021 UPWP Tasks and FAST Act Planning Factors

-The FY 2020 UPWP work tasks correlate directly to the FAST Act planning factors.
-The Metropolitan Planning program under FAST Act provides funding for the integration of transportation planning processes in the MPOs into a unified metropolitan transportation planning process, culminating in the preparation of a multimodal transportation plan for the MPO.
-Title 23 of the United States Code, section 134(f) describes Federal Planning Factors issued by Congress to emphasize the planning factors from a national perspective.
-The following summarizes these planning factors and how CORE MPO incorporates them into the transportation planning process.
+The FY 2021 UPWP work tasks correlate directly to the FAST Act planning factors.
+The Metropolitan Planning program under the FAST Act provides funding for the integration of transportation planning processes in the Metropolitan Planning Organizations (MPOs) into a unified metropolitan transportation planning process, culminating in the preparation of a multimodal transportation plan for the MPO.
+Title 23 of the United States Code, Section 134(f) describes Federal Planning Factors issued by Congress to emphasize the planning factors from a national perspective.
+The following is a summary of these planning factors and illustrates how CORE MPO incorporates them into the transportation planning process.